uptimistic/chatGPT.Menu/README.md

 ## Example implementation of the OrderingSystem and Salad classes in Java:

 ---
-**The Salad class has three private instance variables representing the salad's name, dressing, and calorie count.
+## The Salad class has three private instance variables representing the salad's name, dressing, and calorie count.
 It has a constructor to initialize these variables, as well as getter methods to access them.
 It also overrides the toString() method to provide a string representation of the salad.The OrderingSystem class has a main method that prompts the user to enter information about salads they want to order.
 It creates Salad objects based on the user's input, adds them to a list of orders, and asks the user if they want to order another salad.
-Once the user is done ordering, it displays the list of orders to the user.**
+Once the user is done ordering, it displays the list of orders to the user
 ---
 ```java
 // Salad class